wp-plugins/squirrly-seo/readme.txt

 Many Thanks.

 == License ==
-Squirrly Seo has a Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99 or keep using Squirrly for Free and be able to optimize 2 articles/month
+Squirrly Seo has a Trial period of 14 Days, after which you may choose to buy a monthly subscription or keep using Squirrly for Free and be able to optimize 2 articles/month

 == Reviews ==
 What have Bloggers and Experts written about Squirrly SEO?: